feranco/feranco.github.io/_drafts/recursion.md

 * it is proportional to the number of reduction steps, in case there is only one recursive call.
 * it is proportional to the number of leafs in the recursion tree, in case there are more multiple recursive calls.
 According to the trees theory this number corresponds to the branching factor ^ max number of reduction steps.

 As a final note, it should be taken into account that every recursive problem always be solved iteratively and viceversa.
-Even if the two solutions are equivalent from a time complexity poit of view, the iterative solution is usually more space efficient because there isn't any need to store stack frames regardless tail recursion optimization is appliable or not..
+Even if the two solutions are equivalent from a time complexity poit of view, the iterative solution is usually more space efficient because there isn't any need to store stack frames regardless tail recursion optimization is appliable or not.
+For example the GCD algorithm can be easily implemented iteratively as follows:

+{% highlight cpp %}
+//iterative

+int gcd (int p, int q) {

+     while (q != 0) {
+     	   int tmp = p;
+     	   p = q;
+	   q = tmp % q;
+     }
+     return p;
+}
+{% endhighlight %}